TimBiden/Pair-Programming/README.md

 # Pair Programming

-I'm a creating pair programming app for school because screen sharing isn't pair programming, it's show and tell.
+I created a pair programming app for school because screen sharing isn't pair programming, it's show and tell.

-Work in progress.

-## Need to add:
+It's still missing a few things I think are necessary for it to be a working app, but for the school project, and the time being, it's completed.

+A few things it still needs to be truly usable:
+- Voice communications
+- Notification of what line is being edited by other person
+- Text highlighting
+- Language specific highlighting

+## MVP Implementation:

 - Create useable text editor. ✅
+- Create NodeJS web server. ✅
 - Set up WebSocket server. ✅
-- Connect to WebSocket server from the application. ✅
+  - WebSockets route data to correct session, not general broadcast. ✅

 - Timer to reset after updating stops for set period of time. ✅
   - Allow other user to update text. ✅
-  - While unallowed to update, text highlighting prevented. ✅
+  - While not allowed to update, text highlighting prevented. ✅
   - User shown appropriate message when they can and can't edit code. ✅

 - Set up database to track changes. ✅
   - Read & pushes entire document to the Digital Ocean/MongoDB database. ✅
   - Needs to recall entire documents by URL. ✅